Hypervideo: History

 Kinoautomat (1967) was advertised as the world's first interactive movie.
 Modern hypervideo systems implement some of core concepts of this movie such as nonlinear narrative and interactivity.

 Video-to-video linking was demonstrated by the Interactive Cinema Group at the MIT Media Lab.
 Elastic Charles was a hypermedia journal developed between 1988 and 1989, in which annotations, called "micons", were placed inside a video, indicating links to other content.
 When implementing the Interactive Kon-Tiki Museum, Listol used micons to represent video footnotes.
 Video footnotes were a deliberate extension of the literary footnote applied to annotating video, thereby providing continuity between traditional text and early hypervideo.
 In 1993, Hirata et al. considered media-based navigation for hypermedia systems, where the same type of media is used as a query as for the media to be retrieved.
 For example, a part of an image (defined by shape, or color, for example) could link to a related image.
 In this approach, the content of the video becomes the basis of forming the links to other related content.

 HotVideo was an implementation of this kind of hypervideo, developed at IBM's China Research Laboratory in 1996.
 Navigation to associated resources was accomplished by clicking on a dynamic object in a video.
 In 1997, a project of the MIT Media Lab's Object-Based Media Group called HyperSoap further developed this concept.
 It was a short soap opera program in which a viewer could click with an enhanced remote control on objects in the video to find information on how they could be purchased.
 The company Watchpoint Media was formed to commercialize the technology involved, resulting in a product called Storyteller oriented towards interactive television.

 Illustrating the progression to hypervideo from hypertext, Storyspace, a hypertext writing environment, employs a spatial metaphor for displaying links.
 It utilizes 'writing spaces', generic containers for content, which link to other writing spaces. in 1996 HyperCafe, a popular experimental prototype of hypervideo, made use of this tool to create "narrative video spaces".
 It was developed as an early model of a hypervideo system, placing users in a virtual cafe where the user dynamically interacts with the video to follow different conversations.

 In 1997, the Israeli software firm Ephyx Technologies released a product called v-active, one of the first commercial object-based authoring systems for hypervideo.
 This technology was not a success though: Ephyx changed its name to Veon in 1999, at which time it shifted focus away from hypervideo to the provision of development tools for web and broadband content.

-Eline Technologies, founded in 1999, developed a hypervideo solution called VideoClix that supports support QuickTime, Flash, MPEG-4 and HTML5 formats and has been used as a Software as a Service solution to distribute and monetize clickable video on the web and mobile devices on online video platforms such as Brightcove, ThePlatform, and Ooyala.
+Eline Technologies, founded in 1999, developed a hypervideo solution called VideoClix that supports QuickTime, Flash, MPEG-4 and HTML5 formats and has been used as a Software as a Service solution to distribute and monetize clickable video on the web and mobile devices on online video platforms such as Brightcove, ThePlatform, and Ooyala.